-If you think the conversation has been heated up until now, just wait until the candidates go head-to-head on national television tonight.
+If you think the conversation has been heated up until now, just wait until election night news coverage begins.
 So how do you respond when someone brings you into the conversation?
-How do you answer when they ask you for your opinion or who you’re going to vote for?
+How do you answer when they ask you for your opinion or who you voted for?
 Sharon Schweitzer, an international etiquette expert, author and founder of Austin-based Protocol & Etiquette Worldwide, says you have options.

 1. You don’t want to respond

 Keeping your opinion to yourself can be difficult; however, it is possible.
 Say something like, “In the midst of such a contentious political season, I feel it’s best to keep my opinion to myself.
 I do appreciate your interest and wish you the best in your political decisions.”

 By acknowledging and thanking them for their genuine interest, you are able to get out of sticky political conversations but retain your well-mannered and ever sophisticated demeanor.

 If they keep pushing for a response, you can play the undecided card and change the subject.

 “I’m still evaluating the candidates and the issues and haven’t made up my mind yet.
 It will be interesting to see how it plays out.”